oconnor663/fbmessenger/README.md

 that makes it hard to uninstall, so prefer to use the packaging scripts.

 The configuration file is `~/.fbmessenger/config.py`.
-There are a few settings that users might want to mess with.
+There are a few settings that users might want to mess with:

-`Zoom`; set a value like `Zoom = 1.2` to make the fonts 20% bigger.
+* Set values like `Zoom = 1.2` to make the fonts 20% bigger.

-`SystemTray`; set it to `SystemTray = False` to disable the system tray.
+* Set `SystemTray = False` to disable the system tray icon.

-`MinimizedOnStart`; it is only valid if the `SystemTray` option set to True.
-Set `MinimizedOnStart = True` if you want force the app to be minimized to tray on start (otherwise the app will start according to the last minimized status).
+* Normally the app will start minimized to the tray if it was minimized last time it quit.
+To force it to always start minimized, set `MinimizedOnStart = True`.

 ####Dependencies
 * Python 3